How do blogs make money? How do bloggers get paid? These are burning questions on every wanna be blogger and current blogger’s mind.

 - Sovrn – no monthly minimum to apply

-How does making money with ads work?
+Here’s a recap on how making money with ads works.
 Sovrn shares the following,

 “advertisers pay website owners based on how many people have seen their ads.
 Every time an ad is seen by a reader, that’s called “an impression.”
 Because there are billions of ad impressions every day, advertisers pay based on intervals of 1,000 impressions or CPM (cost per mille impressions).”